stx3plus1/Hydra/README.md

 # Hydra
 An annoying app, inspired from the site https://www.windows93.net/ written in SwiftUI.
-Currently, all the windows spawn in the same location - but it's almost 5am, and I don't feel sane enough to continue coding this.
-Patch s0n, when I can position windows.

 # WARNING
 Yes, this application is an annoyance.
-CMD + Q will work on it, but the red UI button will NOT, and will spawn 2 more Hydra windows (as macOS does not have a built in OK button)
+CMD + Q will work on it, but the red UI button will NOT, and will spawn 2 more Hydra windows (as macOS does not have a built in OK button, like Windows does.)
 Could this be malware?
 Not really.
 You can quit it.
 Sometimes, quitting it can leave a GHOST window.
 See issues for this.

+## Some notes
+For any code that I have "outsourced" the attribution is in the code file.

 ## Installation
 Use the build in Releases, or compile yourself with the Xcode project in the source.
 You can modify strings and code, if you like.